pddiste/PeerAssessments/CodeBook.md

 >* "...Gyro..." replace with  "...Gyroscope..."
 >* "...Mag..."  replace with  "...Magnitude..."
 >* "...std..."  replace with  "...stdDev..."

+* the columns with name containing "BodyBody" are been discarded: there is no description of relative measures in the file "features_info.txt"

 ##Columns tidy data set (df= "tidy_data")
 Column name                                                 Description